Skip to content

-Therefore, while academic instruction remains central to teaching, mastering behaviour management is indispensable for creating an environment where both teaching and learning can thrive.
-A tool that is often overlooked in oder to achieve this is the custom school planner.
+A tool that is often overlooked in order to achieve this is the custom school planner.
 This article explores the profound impact of behaviour in the classroom on learning outcomes and emphasises the pivotal role that personalised planners can play in crafting effective behaviour management strategies.

 Read Julian Cowley’s book to find out about handling behaviour in the classroom.